 And after months of trial and error (mostly error), the end result is my Tramline Trading method.

-Of course, many believe that to achieve all of the above impossible.
+Of course, many believe that achieving all of the above is impossible.
 You often hear the mantra: You can’t pick tops and bottoms.
 After using my methods day in and day out for years, I can sincerely claim to have achieved just that in a great many very profitable cases.
 The members of my services can attest to that.

 So today, as a full-time professional trader, not only do I provide specific trading advice to members, but also reveal how I arrive at my trades using my unique method.